jewelsofthought/neshama/site/posts/parashot/Vaetchanan.md

 date: 2021-08-13T08:09:57.912Z
 ---

+G‑d is the exclusive source of life; hence life, by definition, is connection with G‑d.
+A “life” of disconnection from G‑d is pseudo-life—life devoid of all but its most superficial illusory shell.

+(The Chassidic Masters)

 **There is none else beside Him (4:35)**

 If the eye were allowed to see the spiritual vitality flowing from the utterance of G‑d’s mouth into every creation, we would not see the materiality, grossness and tangibility of the creation, for it would be utterly nullified in relation to this divine life-force . . .